Level 1 Unit 1 Clinical Pastoral Education Online – CHPL 621

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be a minimum of 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be a minimum of 200 words.
-The content of the discussions will integrate case conference discussion and demonstrate understanding of the textbook reading.
-(CLO's: A, B, C, D)
+The content of the discussions will integrate case conference discussions and demonstrate an understanding of the textbook reading.
+When applicable, references are cited in current Turabian format.
+(CLO’s: A, B, C, D)

 Course Textbook Analysis Assignment